wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/examine-zero-trust-approach-to-security-microsoft-365/includes/5-adopt-zero-trust-approach.md

 Organizations should adopt a Zero Trust approach to security protection to meet today’s most challenging security demands.
 This approach covers four key areas: Identity, Security, Compliance, and Skilling.

-### 1. Identity: The starting point of a Zero Trust approach.
+### 1. Identity: The starting point of a Zero Trust approach

 Adopting a Zero Trust strategy is a journey.
 Every single step your organization takes will make it more secure.
 In today’s world, with disappearing corporate network perimeters, identity is an organization's first line of defense.
 Each organization's Zero Trust journey will be unique.
 It's recommended that you start with a strong cloud identity foundation.
 The most fundamental steps like strong authentication, protecting user credentials, and protecting devices are the most essential.